run-llama/llama_index/docs/guides/tutorials/graph.md

 # A Guide to Creating a Unified Query Framework over your Indexes

-LlamaIndex offers a variety of different [query use cases](/docs/use_cases/queries.md).
+LlamaIndex offers a variety of different [query use cases](/use_cases/queries.md).

-For simple queries, we may want to use a single index data structure, such as a `GPTSimpleVectorIndex` for semantic search, or `GPTListIndex` for summarization.
+For simple queries, we may want to use a single index data structure, such as a `GPTVectorStoreIndex` for semantic search, or `GPTListIndex` for summarization.

 For more complex queries, we may want to use a composable graph.